zaura333/bose-landing-page/README.md

 ## Features

-- Responsive design: The landing page is optimized for various screen sizes, ensuring a seamless experience on desktops, tablets, and mobile devices.
+- Responsive design: The landing page is optimized for various screen sizes, ensuring a consistent experience on mobile devices, tablets, and desktops.

-- BEM methodology: The project follows the Block Element Modifier (BEM) naming convention, promoting a modular and maintainable codebase.
+- BEM methodology: The project follows the Block Element Modifier (BEM) naming convention, creating a modular and maintainable codebase.

-- Mobile-First Design: The project is designed with a mobile-first approach, ensuring a great user experience on smaller screens and progressively enhancing for larger screens.
+- Mobile-First Design: The project is designed with a mobile-first approach.

-- SASS: The styles are written in SASS, a powerful and feature-rich CSS preprocessor, enhancing the maintainability and readability of stylesheets.

 - Image Resizing: The project utilizes the sharp library to dynamically resize images, optimizing performance and load times.